-- Maintain dry bulb temperatures within the comfort ranges indicated in ANSI/ASHRAE Standard 55-2017.
-Prefers to be at the higher end of the dry bulb temperatures. - If possible, since that can reduce the half-life decay time of the virus.
-Maintain relative humidity between 40% and 60%, where possible. - Review issues regarding indoor condensation possibilities. - Review outdoor conditions: - If outdoor air quality is not healthy per Section 4 of ANSI/ASHRAE Standards 62.1-2019, especially high particulate matters, do not open windows or increase ventilation without using the proper filters. - Check outside air intake regularly for any potential risk - -Air intake location; any obstruction or less than 10' above ground - -Nearby exhaust or other contaminants
+- Maintain dry bulb temperatures within the comfort ranges indicated in ANSI/ASHRAE Standard 55-2017. - If possible, since that can reduce the half-life decay time of the virus.
+Maintain relative humidity between 40% and 60%, where possible. - Review issues regarding indoor condensation possibilities. - Review outdoor conditions: - If outdoor air quality is not healthy per Section 4 of ANSI/ASHRAE Standards 62.1-2019, especially high particulate matters, do not open windows or increase ventilation without using the proper filters. - Check outside air intake regularly for any potential risk - -Air intake location; any obstruction or less than 10' above ground - Nearby exhaust or other contaminants